- Feeling safe within the inquiry

 This form asks for some basic details, such as your name and address.
 It asks for some brief information about where the abuse took place and how long you were in that care setting.
 You do not need to give full details of the abuse you suffered.

-Once you have given us your application form you we will assess it to see if your experiences are within the Inquiry's Terms of Reference.
+Once you have given us your application form you we will assess it to see if your experiences are within the Inquiry's Term of Reference

-If you are within the Terms of Reference we will offer you a private session to discuss your experiences.
+If you are within the Term of Reference we will offer you a private session to discuss your experiences.

 3. Private session